Cea-Labs/composer/README.md

-# MCP Agent Service - Plan and Execute
+# Composer: An AI Workflow Orchestration Engine

-This project provides a modular, asynchronous, task-based service for orchestrating sophisticated AI agents.
-It uses a **Plan and Execute** model with human-in-the-loop approval, allowing agents to tackle complex, multi-step tasks by first creating a plan, awaiting human consent, and then executing that plan step-by-step.
+This project is a backend service that dynamically composes executable workflows from high-level prompts.
+It uses a **Plan and Execute** model, leveraging a diverse ecosystem of both local and remote tools to build and run complex, multi-step automated processes.

 ## Architecture